By Seth Livingstone

 “Honestly, we had a third-place truck,” said Bowyer, who led 10 laps.
 “The 32 (Larson) having problems kind of gave Austin and I an opportunity at (winning) it.”

 Bowyer drove the No. 5 Toyota, replacing John Wes Townley, who was hospitalized after a crash in Friday’s ARCA race practice.
-Townley, who said he felt a “pop” in his neck returned to the track Saturday but was not medically cleared to race.
+Townley, who said he felt a “pop” in his neck returned to the track Saturday but was not medically cleared to race and he will need resources on paying medical bills.

 NASCAR Camping World Truck Series Race – Pocono Mountains 150